-Table #9 QEP Measures of Course Success on 1st and 2nd Attempts
+QEP Measures of Course Success on 1st and 2nd Attempts

 Outcome 1- Improve the proportion of students attaining an A, B, or C in gateway courses by 2028.

+Baseline: Baseline: 5 Year Goal: 5 Year Goal:

-Baseline: 1st Attempt Baseline: 2nd Attempt 5 Year Goal: 1st Attempt 5 Year Goal: 2nd Attempt
+1st Attempt 2nd Attempt 1st Attempt 2nd Attempt

 ENC1101 70% 46% 75% 60%

 HUM1020 77% 58% 81% 62%

 POS2040 82% 66% 85% 70%

 BSC101C 71% 64% 75% 70%

-QEP Measures of Persistence Fall to Spring and Fall to Next Fall
+Table #10QEP Measures of Persistence Fall to Spring and Fall to Next Fall

 Outcome 2- Improve persistence among students taking gateway courses by X percentage points by spring 2028.
-Baseline: Baseline: 5 Year Goal: 5 Year Goal: Persistence Persistence Persistence Persistence Fall 2022 to Spring 2023 Fall 2022 to Fall 2023 Fall to Spring Fall to Fall 83% 66% 85% 70% FTIC Degree-Seekers FTIC Degree-Seekers FTIC Degree-Seekers FTIC Degree-Seekers
+Baseline: Baseline: 5 Year Goal: 5 Year Goal: Persistence Persistence Persistence Persistence Fall 2022 to Spring 2023 Fall 2022 to Fall 2023 Fall to Spring Fall to Fall 83% 66% 85% 70% FTIC Degree-Seekers FTIC Degree-Seekers FTIC Degree-Seekers

-Outcomes Assessment (LOA) efforts.
+Outcome 3 focuses on student learning and, again, will integrate with the existing Learning Outcomes Assessment (LOA) efforts.
 Gateway courses start a new LOA cycle in Fall 2023 with assessment in Spring 2024 and expected results from learning improvements by Summer 2025.
 During each assessment cycle the ALT for each QEP Gateway course will document student achievement of at least one learning outcome, develop learning improvement strategies, and measure their efficacy in increasing the percent of students meeting a course learning outcome.
 Additionally, starting in Spring 2024 students in each QEP Gateway course are invited to participate in a survey gathering their perspective regarding meeting course learning outcomes in the course.
 Table #11 represents regular pacing of the Learning Outcomes Assessment cycle aligned to the timing of the QEP.
 Each Assessment Leadership Team (ALT) has the option of an extended three-year cycle to engage in interdisciplinary assessments and/or improvements which would delay some items in the table by one year.

-QEP Measures of Learning Outcomes Through the Biennial Learning Outcomes Assessment Cycle
+Table #11QEP Measures of Learning Outcomes Through the Biennial Learning Outcomes Assessment Cycle

-Outcome 3- Improvement in achieving at least one learning outcome in each gateway course in each Learning Outcomes Assessment cycle 2022-23 Learning 2023-24 Learning 2023-25 Learning 2025-26 Learning Outcomes Assessment Outcomes Improvement Outcomes Assessment Outcomes Plan Plan Plan Improvement Plan Course learning Efficacy of Course learning Efficacy of improvement outcome measures improvement plan outcome measures plan
+Outcome 3- Improvement in achieving at least one learning outcome in each gateway course in each Learning Outcomes Assessment cycle 2022-23 Learning 2023-24 Learning 2023-25 Learning 2025-26 Learning Outcomes Assessment Outcomes Improvement Outcomes Assessment Outcomes Plan Plan Plan Improvement Plan Course learning Efficacy of Course learning Efficacy of improvement outcome measures improvement plan outcome measures plan engagement.

-Outcome 4, Engagement Surveys and Measures: Valencia's current term-by-term Student Feedback on Instruction (SFI) survey contains four questions (#1,5,6,12) that reference student engagement.
 The SFI via the CourseEval system provides baseline measures for student engagement in class, regarding professor feedback, and regarding learning support services.
 Table 12 includes four questions from our Student Feedback on Instruction survey from Fall 2022 which represent student engagement and will be cataloged and analyzed each semester and in the annual QEP report over the next five years.